 - Freestanding Snowball Microphone

 - Headset with Microphone

-- Livescribe EchoPen: Capture lectures and written text.
-Save it, search it, replay portions as needed
+- Livescribe EchoPen: This pen captures lectures and written text.
+You can save it, search it, and replay portions as needed.

 - Large Print Keyboard

 - Access to a desk scanner

 - Various computer adaptors, computer mice, and accessories